 One day the light really turned on for me.
 I realized there are several people on staff with whom I speak only when something is wrong.
-Their only impressions of me are almost always at those times when I am stressed and frustrated.
+Their only impressions of me are almost always when I am stressed and frustrated.

 This was especially so when I was doing contract work and taking trouble calls from someone in another city I had never even met before.

-Now, more than ever, being able to exhibit the quality of “Grace under fire” is very important to me.
-Those are real people with whom I am dealing – people who genuinely need my help.
+Now, more than ever, exhibiting the quality of “Grace under fire” is very important to me.
+Those are real people I am dealing with – people who genuinely need my help.

 Of course, when you cannot make your regular transmitter rounds because you have got three “I can’t print” issues it can be very frustrating.

-There is a longstanding argument about which department of a station is superior to the others.
-Without programming there would be nothing to sell, without sales there would be no paychecks, without the engineer, the place would be very quiet, etc, etc, etc.
+There is a longstanding argument about which station department is superior to the others.
+Without programming, there would be nothing to sell; without sales there would be no paychecks; without the engineer, the place would be very quiet, etc, etc, etc.

 The reality is everyone exists because everyone exists.
 Engineering’s job is to make it possible for everyone else to do their job.
-So if you have to maintain an email server, you have to make sure the station staff can use it.
+So, if you have to maintain an email server, you must ensure the station staff can use it.
 Take care of both the server and the people who use it.

 Plus, it does seem every station has at least one “Drama Queen” for whom everything is an emergency.
 When you are deep in repairing a blown capacitor in an ATU, the phone call from the office demanding you immediately change someone’s phone extension so they can get messages in the next cubicle over may make it hard to control the urge to quit and head for the nearest adult beverage.

-Perhaps some university should offer a Doctorate for “handling Drama Queens without causing injury.”
+Perhaps some universities should offer a Doctorate for “handling Drama Queens without causing injury.”

-But seriously, developing a sense of humor (and irony) about the job, plus a little understanding about the people on the other end of the phone, will go a long way to get things accomplished and establish a good rapport with the staff.
+But seriously, developing a sense of humor (and irony) about the job, plus a little understanding of the people on the other end of the phone, will go a long way to getting things accomplished and establishing a good rapport with the staff.

 – – –